Quaint-Studios/AINJS/README.md

   - [Node.js] - A JavaScript runtime built on Chrome's V8 JavaScript engine.
   - [Discord.js] - A powerful node.js module that allows you to interact with the Discord API very easily.
+  - [fs] - Node.js file i/o system.
+  - [mkdirp] - Like mkdir -p, but in node.js!
+  - [Node Opus] - This module implements native bindings to libopus.

 And of course AINJS itself is open source with a [public repository][ainjs] on GitHub.